Lansoprazole Orodispersible Tablets

 You can buy Lansoprazole orodispersible tablets online from Medicine Direct following a confidential online consultation.
 Just complete our short questionnaire and one of our registered health professionals will prescribe you this medication if they deem it suitable for you.
 You can then order Lansoprazole 15mg and 30mg orodispersible tablets from our online pharmacy; place your order by 2pm and we can also offer you next day delivery.

-What is Lansoprazole orodispersible tablets used to treat?
+What are Lansoprazole orodispersible tablets used to treat?

 Lansoprazole 15mg/30mg orodispersible tablets are used to treat adults who suffer from acid reflux disease.